Cambalab/ns-vue-radio/docs/Guide-to-configure-your-data-source.md

 }
 ```

-  * Your API should have the following url:
+  * Your API should have the following services:
     - `<url's API>/shows/currentShow`, here the `.status` field, seted in `200` to verify connection and `.data` with the field:
       + `show`: here set the current show.
     - `<url's API>/shows/api`, here the `.status` field, seted in `200` to verify connection and `.data` with the programs' list.
 For each program a json, with the fields: